-For many years I have been absorbed in the process of creating the illusion of transparency in my paintings.
-With oil paints I mix separate notes of color to approximate light as it is reflected or refracted on various planes observed in nature and man-made objects.
-This process has continued with the Artifact and Interlusion Color Series.
-My central concern in The Artifact Color Series, begun in 2018, is the concept of phenomenal transparency; I employ opaque mixtures to achieve the illusion of transparency in the medium of oil paint.
+My central concern in my Artifact Color Collages, begun in 2018, is the concept of phenomenal transparency; I employ opaque mixtures to achieve the illusion of transparency in the medium of oil paint.
 These are inspired by Josef Albers’ Homage to the Square series and are collages created with painted woodblock papers.
 They are the oil paint mixtures from current paintings, influenced by the seasons and local weather.

 Reviews